Lecture 2: Introduction to Learning, Regression

 Estimation

-• Once we have chosen a statistical model, the estimation step involves us choosing a specific distribution from the model that best fits our training data.
+• The estimation step involves us choosing a specific function \(\hat f\) from the hypothesis class that best fits our training data.

-• There are many statistically valid estimation procedures.
-We’ll derive two that you’ve likely seen before: Maximum Likelihood Estimation (MLE) and Empirical Risk Minimization (ERM).
+• There are many statistically rational estimation procedures.
+The most basic procedure is referred to as Empirical Risk Minimization (ERM).
 (We’ll talk about others throughout this course.)

 The OLS/ERM Procedure: